 kubectl) or interacting with the UI

-in the Cloud Console.
+in the Google Cloud console.

 The API server process is the hub for all communication for the cluster.
 All internal cluster processes (such as the cluster nodes, system and components, application controllers) all act as clients of the API server; the API server is the single "source of truth" for the entire cluster.